+Cash used in investing activities was \$2.2 million in 2024, primarily consisting of \$4.9 million in capital expenditures, partially offset by \$2.7 million of proceeds from the sale of our real property in Arizona.
 Cash used in investing activities was \$37.8 million in 2023, primarily consisting of \$34.9 million in cash paid for the acquisition of Entrepix.
 Cash provided by investing activities was \$18.8 million in 2022, primarily consisting of \$19.9 million in proceeds from the sale of our real property in Massachusetts.
-Cash used in investing activities was \$8.1 million in 2021, primarily consisting of \$5.1 million net cash paid for the acquisition of Intersurface Dynamics and capital expenditures primarily related to the relocation of our Shanghai manufacturing facility.
-Investing activities in 2023, 2022 and 2021 included capital expenditures of \$2.9 million, \$1.1 million and \$3.0 million, respectively.
-We expect capital expenditures to remain relatively flat in 2024 as we make targeted investments in our production capacity and IT systems, including the relocation of our Massachusetts production facility and the addition of new capacity in South Carolina.
+Investing activities in 2024, 2023 and 2022 included capital expenditures of \$4.9 million, \$2.9 million and \$1.1 million, respectively.
+We expect capital expenditures to decrease slightly in 2025, as we have completed our relocation projects but begain projects to implement new technology across our divisions.